Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Alcoholism is a complex disorder that is caused by a combination of physical, psychological, and social factors.
 The body’s reaction to alcohol consumption is the result of an enzyme called alcohol dehydrogenase (ADH) which breaks down alcohol into its components.
 A person who is an alcoholic may have an abnormally high level of ADH, which can lead to an increased tolerance to alcohol.
 This increased tolerance can lead to excessive drinking and the inability to control the amount of alcohol consumed.

-Read More: Does Alcohol Make Asthma Worse?
+Read More: Does Alcohol Affect Kidney Stones?

 Research has also suggested that genetics may play a role in alcoholism.
 Studies have found that the risk of developing alcoholism is higher in those with a family history of the disorder.
 Additionally, environmental factors, such as stress, peer pressure, and social norms, can also contribute to the development of alcoholism.